-Credits Recurrence Duration Language Level Version 4 Each winter term 1 term German/English 3 1
+Credits Grading scale Recurrence Duration Language Level Version 4 Grade to a tenth Each winter term 1 term German/English 3 1

 Mandatory T-INFO-101294 Mechano-Informatics and Robotics 4 CR Asfour

 Students understand the basics of the synergistic integration of mechatronics, computer science and artificial intelligence methods on the example of humanoid robotics.
 They are acquainted with the basic concepts and methods of machine learning, the description of robot movements and actions as well as artificial neural networks and their application in robotics.